rlivingsus/misc/AllBooks.md

 - Banerjee, Dillon: The Insider's guide to the peace corps
 - Banks, Iain: Culture series: A Player of Games, Excession, ...
 - Barker, Eric: Barking up the wrong tree
+- Barnes, Jennifer: The Inheritance Games: 1) The Inheritance Games, 2) The Hawthorne Legacy, 3) The Final Gambit
 - Barton, Craig: How I wished I'd Maths
 - Baskin, Jonathan Salem: Strange in Place
 - Bauer, Craig: Unsolved; Secret History